 Warm Air Ducted Heating vs Wet Central Heating

-Wet central heating, on the other hand, uses a boiler to heat water, which is then circulated through a network of pipes to radiators or underfloor heating systems in each room or zone.
+Wet central heating uses a boiler to heat water, circulated through pipes to radiators or underfloor heating in each room or zone.
+This wet central heating system that Australia homes can rely on is also known as hydronic or radiant heating.

 Warm Air Ducted Heating System

-A gas-ducted heating system uses a furnace or heat pump to heat air, which is then distributed through a network of ducts to various rooms in the home.
-The heated air is circulated through vents in the floor or ceiling, providing warmth throughout all zones or spaces in the living space.
+A gas-ducted heating system uses a furnace or heat pump to heat air, distributed through ducts to rooms.
+Heated air circulates through vents in the floor or ceiling, providing warmth throughout all zones.
+Modern ducted systems are among the most energy efficient heating options for Melbourne homes when properly sized.

 How Does This Warm Air System Work?